zilliztech/zdoc/docs/tutorials/understand-basics/autoindex-explained.md

 # AUTOINDEX Explained

-Zilliz Cloud offers Performance-optimized, Capacity-optimized, and Cost-optimized clusters.
+Zilliz Cloud offers Performance-optimized and Capacity-optimized clusters.
 Because of their different purposes, building indexes on these clusters requires different approaches.
 To save users the trouble of tuning and tweaking index parameters, **AUTOINDEX** comes into play.

 **AUTOINDEX** is a proprietary index type available on Zilliz Cloud that can help you achieve better search performance.
 Whenever you want to index a vector field in your collection on Zilliz Cloud, **AUTOINDEX** applies.